By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 Alternative 1 (current choice): Using a Balanced Binary Search Tree (java

-of each request attended to by a particularhealthWorker
+TreeSet) to keep track of theRequestDateof each request attended to by a particularhealthWorker.-

 Reasoning: Since the allowed time interval between 2 consecutive requests should be at least 2 hours, we can take advantage of of this by only keeping track of the start time of requests.
 Hence we can utilise the